The Old Telephone Company, Essex, England

 The Candlestick Telephone in all its permutations really reigned supreme in north America.
 Apart from the UK, other countries in Europe did not really take to them.

-The French produced a telephone based on the candlestick, as did other countries, but they were never really popular.
 Although some of the early American "pot-bellies" and others were imported here, most of our candlesticks are based on the Western Electric pattern.

 The vast majority of our candlestick telephones were the type 2, without a dial, and the type 150 with a dial.